Realtime Market Data (WebSocket)¶

 Notes:

-- The stream interval applies to the specified channel (e.g., option, index, orderbook, etc.).
+- The stream interval applies to the specified channel, for example option, index, orderbook, greeks, or index_bucket.

-- Interval settings are connection-level and affect all subsequent subscriptions on that channel unless changed.
+- Interval settings are connection-level and affect subsequent subscriptions on that channel unless changed.

 - If no interval is specified, the default behavior is tick-level streaming.